 - Garlic: Use a nice whole fresh head of garlic, no need to peel or break into cloves.

-- White wine: Wine or dry vermouth adds wonderful flavor and most cooks off (but not all).
+- White wine: Wine or dry vermouth adds wonderful flavor.
 Don't buy a big bottle to cook with.
 The mini airline sized bottles are perfect and easy to keep in the pantry.

 - Bay leaves: add another layer of complex and subtle flavor to many dishes.
 Use dried, and if you want to do something fun, plant a small tree (more of a shrub) in your yard for fresh leaves.
 I love mine.